Bald Taper Fade Haircuts

 • Quick clean-ups: Use a trimmer on the neckline every 10–14 days for a fresh edge.

-Pro Tip: Use matte cream for thick hair and volumizing mousse for finer types — it keeps your bald taper fade haircut natural and defined all week.
+Pro tip: use a matte cream for thick hair and a volumizing mousse for finer types — it keeps the fade natural and defined all week.

 How to Ask Your Barber for the Perfect Bald Taper Fade